 - Inform state and national level policy to improve health equity.

-Under a learning collaborative launching in October 2019, the three partners are assisting stakeholder teams in seven states in designing value-based payment and contracting models that support and incentivize health care delivery transformation to reduce and eliminate disparities in health and health care.
+Under an AHE learning collaborative launching in October 2019, the three partners are assisting stakeholder teams in seven states in designing value-based payment and contracting models that support and incentivize health care delivery transformation to reduce and eliminate disparities in health and health care.
 Each team consists of representatives from the state Medicaid agency, a Medicaid MCO operating in the state, and one or more provider organizations or systems contracted by the MCO.
 Participating teams include: